7th Cavalry Regiment: World War II

-On 7 December 1941, the Empire of Japan attacked the US fleet anchored at Pearl Harbor, thrusting the United States into World War II, which had already been raging since 1939.
+On 7 December 1941, the Empire of Japan attacked the US fleet anchored at Pearl Harbor during an event known as the Attack on Pearl Harbor, thrusting the United States into World War II, which had already been raging since 1939.
 The Troopers of the 1st Cavalry Division readied their horses, their equipment, and themselves for the coming war, and were finally alerted for deployment in 1943.
 Despite being a mounted Cavalry unit since 1866, the 7th Cavalry left its mounts behind in Texas as they left for war; the age of the horse-cavalry was over.
 The newly dismounted 7th Cavalry Regiment was sent to fight in the Pacific Theater of Operations and the last units left Fort Bliss for Camp Stoneman, CA in June 1943.
 On 3 July, the 7th Cavalry boarded the SS Monterey and the SS George Washington bound for Australia.
 The regiment arrived on 26 July, and was posted to Camp Strathpine, Queensland where they underwent six months of intensive jungle warfare training, and conducted amphibious assault training at nearby Moreton Bay.